 - The work must have been completed within the prior 12 months.

-- Applicants must be able to provide copies of the final work product (GIS tools, software, models, multimedia, etc.) to the faculty evaluation committee upon request.
+- Applicants must be able to provide copies of the final work product (GIS tools, software, models, websites, mobile apps, multimedia, etc.) to the faculty evaluation committee upon submission of the application.

 - Level of creativity and innovation.

 - Novelty of the approach, design or system.

 - Potential for the project deliverables to help demonstrate and/or emphasize the efficacy of using GIS to solve real-world problems.

 2/13/20 Deadline for submitting extended abstract

 3/10-13/20 Esri Developer Summit in Palm Springs, California